shaozi/svelte-steps/README.md

 - `borderRadius`: Border radius of the step buttons.
 String.
 Default `'50%'` (circle)
 - `fontFamily`: Font family of the component.
 String.
 Default `"'Helvetica Neue', Helvetica, Arial, sans-serif"`
 - `vertical`: Vertical steps.
 Default `false`
-- `reverse`: For vertical steps only.
-Puts text to the left.
+- `reverse`: For horizontal steps, reverse the step from right to the left; for vertical steps, reverse puts text labels to the left.
 Default `false`

 ## Events